kristopolous/fiction/framework.md

 ## Establishing core principles

 All frameworks hinge on a set of core principles or beliefs we'll call a doctrine.
 Doctrines are unwavering assertions about the world which are presumed to be natural.
-The set of doctrines forms an ideological foundation, this is the framework.
+The set of doctrines form an ideological foundation, this is the framework.

-For instance, ruby on rails has document they call "The Rails Doctrine", which as of this writing is linked to on their homepage.
+For instance, Ruby on Rails has a document they call "The Rails Doctrine", which as of this writing is linked to on their homepage.
 In it they have a set of 9 core beliefs which they call "the most important pillars".

 In philosophy, the level of adherence to a doctrine is called aesthetics.
 Something that is "beautiful" adheres highly to a given doctrine.